ElektraInitiative/libelektra/doc/tutorials/plugins.md

 # How-To: Write a Plugin

+This file serves as a tutorial on how to write a storage plugin (which includes all information to write filter plugins).

+## Types of Plugins

-This file serves as a tutorial on how to write a storage plugin.
-Storage plugins are used by Elektra in order to store data in the Elektra Key Database in an intelligent way.
+- Storage plugins are used by Elektra in order to store data in the Elektra Key Database in an intelligent way.
 They act as a liaison between configuration files and the Key Database.
 Storage plugins are largely responsible for the functionality of Elektra and they allow many of its advanced features to work.
+  These plugins act as sources and destinations of configuration settings.
+- Filter plugins are simpler than storage plugins.
+  They receive configuration settings in the same way as storage plugins but they do not have the responsibility to serialize the configuration settings to configuration files.
+- Resolver plugins are more complicated and not covered by this tutorial.

 ## Basics